naver/splade/anserini_evaluation/README.md

 ### Anserini

-The first thing one needs to do is to install Anserini in your machine.
+The first thing one needs to do is to install Anserini.
 [Please follow their guidelines](https://github.com/castorini/anserini).
-In the following we consider that the path to anserini is set to $PATH_ANSERINI
+In the following we consider that the path to anserini is set to `$PATH_ANSERINI`.

-### Download MSMARCO needed files
+### Download MS MARCO needed files

-The next step is to download all files related to MSMARCO (documents, development queries and development qrels).
+The next step is to download all files related to MS MARCO (documents, development queries and development qrels).
 This can be done with the following commands:

 ```
 PATH_MSMARCO=msmarco/